cacophony-wj/LeS/TROUBLESHOOTING.md

 Go back out the way you came and to the cave where Ralof and Hadvar are.
 The main quest may break if you go through _Cursed Loot's_ "narrow passage" shortcut and the _Unofficial Patch_ makes sure to warn you about it, so I have removed that option.
 Go all the way back in the cave until you get to the room with the spiders, kill them (or let Chloe do it, she's a beast) and search the Imperials in there for a _Torn Note_.
 Read the note.

+### OK so I was about to have sex and I teleported into the sky and dropped into a Giant Camp (or somewhere else wierd)

+Sex outside (in the overworld) is buggy with SexLab Privacy.
+You can disable it if you want.

 ### I was bound and then defeated and then teleported somewhere and now I can't get up from the ground!

 Wait 30 seconds, save, wait 30 more seconds, reload the save you just made.
 If this doesn't allow you to stand up, you'll have to load a game from before you were defeated.

+### Wots all this then?
+But I don't want to be a bondage slut or any kind of slut, and I want to start somewhere besides Helgen without being naked!

+While I can't offer home-made cookies like _ForgottenGlory_ due to a crippling cookie batter phobia and various nut allergies, I _can_ offer this little prize for reading the readme.
+If you want a different start, double click on _Licentia et Servitium Patches_ in the left pane, click the _Optional ESPs_ tab, and on the left, click _Svirfneblin.esp_ and press the **PLUS** symbol.
+Click ok and ensure that _Svirfneblin_ is enabled at the bottom of your load order (in the right pane).
+I've left everything enabled that isn't horribly broken by everything else.